 - The data in the card will not be erased completely even after formatting the card or deleting the data.
-When discarding, destroy the card to prevent leakage of personal information. - "FlashAir" SD cards have built-in wireless LAN and cannot be formatted.
+When discarding, destroy the card to prevent leakage of personal information. - "FlashAir" cards cannot be formatted.
 Use the software supplied with the FlashAir card to format the card. - Use the FlashAir or Eye-Fi card in compliance with the laws and regulations of the country where the camera is used.
 Remove the FlashAir or Eye-Fi card from the camera or disable the card functions in airplanes and other locations where use is prohibited.
-(Using the Smartphone connection option (P. 68), Custom Menu [Eye-Fi] (P. 78)) - The FlashAir or Eye-Fi card may become hot during use. - When using a FlashAir or Eye-Fi card, the battery may run out faster. - When using a FlashAir or Eye-Fi card, the camera may function more slowly. - If you set the write protect switch of a FlashAir card to the "LOCK" side, you will not be able to use the wireless LAN function.
+"S" "Using the Smartphone connection option" (P. 70), [Eye-Fi] (P. 80) - The FlashAir or Eye-Fi card may become hot during use. - When using a FlashAir or Eye-Fi card, the battery may run out faster. - · When using a FlashAir or Eye-Fi card, the camera may function more slowly. - If you set the write protect switch of a FlashAir card to the "LOCK" side, you will not be able to use the wireless LAN function.